claudecodeguide.dev

 claude --version

-You should see a version number printed.
-If you see an error instead, check the troubleshooting page.
+You should see a version number.
+Error instead?
+Check the troubleshooting page.

 Step 1: Launch Claude Code